Chubby Kids Likely To Become Overweight Adults, Warns Experts

 As parents, we worry more about whether our kids have enough to eat than whether they are overeating.
 Even if they are a little on the chubby side, we think, they'll shed it sometime later.

 The problem comes when losing that baby fat is tougher than we imagine.
-New research by Singapore's Health Promotion Board suggests that outgrowing childhood chubbiness is just a myth — and a potentially dangerous one.
+A research by Singapore's Health Promotion Board (HPB) suggests that outgrowing childhood chubbiness is just a myth — and a potentially dangerous one.

 Misconceptions about baby fat

-According to HPB's latest findings, a whopping 70% of children here who were overweight remained overweight as adults.
-In other words, being chubbier as a kid tips the scales hugely in favour of staying chubby all your life.
+According to HPB's findings, a whopping 70% of children here who were overweight remained overweight as adults.
+In other words, being chubbier as a kid tips the scales hugely in favour of them not being able to outgrowing baby fat.

 Already, 10% of 5-year-olds here are overweight and 11% of kids from primary to pre-university levels are obese.
 These figures mean that more kids will struggle with stubborn 'baby fat' that just won't go away, creating future health problems.